 One way is to have them answer “How did you find us?”.
-But many people don’t answer it, either because they don’t want to or they forget where they found you first.
+But many people either don’t answer or forget where they found your website.

 You can also get this information by configuring goals/conversions in your favorite analytics tool, let’s say Google Analytics.
-Your reports then tell you where the most conversions came from.
+Your reports will tell you where the most conversions came from.

-However, there’s one drawback of this approach.
-You get this information in aggregate.
-You can’t look at a subscriber and tell where they came from.
+However, there’s one drawback to this approach.
+You get this information in aggregate and can’t look at a specific subscriber to tell where they came from.

 Let’s discuss a simple technique to capture UTM and Referrer information along with your lead generation forms.
 I covered a basic version of this in another post.
 The technique discussed here is simpler and more powerful than the old one.